evkx/evkx.github.io/content/guides/protectingbattery/_index.md

 </tbody>
 </table>

-You can see from the graph and table that following the recommended strategy...
+You can see from the graph and table that following the recommended strategy reduces the average state of charge considerably, and potentially reduces degradation and extends the battery life.

 ## Tip 2: Reduce Fast Charging Frequency